Herald of the Harvest

 A Preterist Commentary on Matthew 3:12: The Gathering of the Wheat into the Barn represents the Entry of the Saints into the Kingdom of Heaven.
 The Burning of the Chaff represents the Burning of Israel during the Jewish War which itself Symbolizes Hell.

 The symbolism found in the verse above is repeated throughout the Gospels and the Bible as a whole.
-This verse, like Revelation 14:14-16, paints a picture of Christ harvesting the land at his return.
+This verse, like Revelation 14:14-16, paints a picture of Christ harvesting the land at His coming.
 In the context of Matthew 7:15-17, it is clear that good fruit represents the virtuous while thorn bushes and thistles signify the wicked.
 Similar imagery is seen in v.
 12 above.
 Like the good fruit in Matthew 7, the wheat in v.
 12 also represents the saints while the chaff symbolizes the wicked.

 The gathering of the wheat into the barn paints a picture of the saints being welcomed into the kingdom of heaven.1 The burning of the chaff is a metaphor for hell and the burning of Israel by the Roman military.
 The fact that the province of Israel was burned throughout the war with Rome is itself an earthly reflection of the otherworldly flames of Gehenna.